marcosrachid/blockchain-definition/README.md

   <img alt="Mathematical Riddle" src="https://github.com/marcosrachid/blockchain-definition/blob/master/public/equation.svg" />
 </div>

-The above equation is a polynomial equation, that mean x can be n different numbers (if assume that there is no repeated number), the riddle is to find a one of these numbers to create a block within the network consensus.
+The above equation is a polynomial equation, that mean x can be n different numbers (if assume that the equation has no repeated number), the riddle is to find a one of these numbers to create a block within the network consensus.
+It's a hard riddle to solve, but an easy riddle to validate.

+The new block will be created and signed to the solver's **Private Key**

+## Keys

+There are two types of keys in the Blockchain environment:

+* **Private Key**: Is a cryptographic hash used to sign transactions on blockchain.
+As the name says it's private to only the owner knowledge, if the owner loses the private key, he will lose access to tokens and smart contracts.

+* **Public key**: Derived from the private key and is used to verify transactions, a public key cannot return a private key.

+* **Adresses**: Dereived from public key, represents your wallet address containing your tokens.

+## Where is blockchain ?

+Blockchain is a massive distributed database, saved in every computer, so from now on, you are responsible for holding your account (private key) and your own token.

+The blockchain are accessible from clients like **GoEthereum**, **Paraity**, **Ethereum++** and others, starting a client, it begins to download the whole blockchain to your computer.
+In resume, there is no server side storage.

+## "Proof of" concepts

+There are three existing concepts till now:

+* **Proof of Work**(PoW): Need to put a lot of effort to mine new blocks (eletricity, power and money), the currently problem is that sacrificies a lot of network making a slow environment.
+(3-10 transactions/s)

+* **Proof of Stake**(PoS): You need to put ether where you stake to mine/forge blocks.

+* **Delegated Proof of Stake**(DPoS): The stake is voted on fair and democratic way, then the staker is allowed to mine/forge new blocks.